laurenchen0631/English-Learning/category/common_tranisition.md

 - naturally 當然地
 	- Naturally, I hoped for the best
 	- Naturally enough, she refused
-- so to speak/say 可以這麼說
-	- In that relationship it is very much Lorna who wears the trousers, so to speak
-	- The new procedures have been officially christened, so to speak.
-	- You scored 60, but your teacher still flunked you.
-He did it intentionally, so to speak.
-+ in a way 在某種意義上 == considered in a particular manner
-	- In a way, I hope he doesn’t win.

 ## Concession 退讓
-- admittedly == granted 無可否認地
++ admittedly == granted 無可否認地
 	- Admittedly, the salary was not wonderful
 	- Admittedly, I could have tried harder but I still don't think all this criticism is fair.
-	- Granted, Marie was two years older than her, but it wasn't a question of ag
+	- Granted, Marie was two years older than her, but it wasn't a question of age.
 + **although** == **though** == **while** == **(as) much as** == **even though** 雖然/儘管
 	- Although the sun was shining it wasn't that warm
 	- Although small, the room has a spacious feel
 	- while I wouldn't recommend a night-time visit, by day the area is full of interest.
+	- While we are on the subject of money, may I ask when you will repay the loan?
 	- Much as I had enjoyed my adventure it was good to be back
 	- Much as I would like to help you, I'm simply too busy at the moment.
 	- We went swimming in spite of rain.
 	- Even though he was bigger, he never looked down on me.
-- albeit == in spite of (the fact that) == despite (the fact that) == even so 即使
++ albeit == in spite of (the fact that) == despite (the fact that) == even so 即使
 	- He was making progress, albeit rather slowly
 	- The cure for the disease is effective, albeit expensive.
 	- In spite of being very tired, I stayed awake.